Azure/azure-powershell/src/Billing/Billing/help/Get-AzUsageAggregates.md

 ```

 ### -ContinuationToken
+Specifies the continuation token that was retrieved from the response body in the previous call.
 Retrieved from previous calls, this is the bookmark used for progress when the responses are paged.
+For a large result set, responses are paged by using continuation tokens.
+The continuation token serves as a bookmark for progress.
+If you do not specify this parameter, the data is retrieved from the beginning of the day or hour specified in *ReportedStartTime*.
+We recommend that you follow the next link in the response to page though the data.

 ```yaml
 Type: System.String